-- Record Type ID — (optional) For body records, specify the value of the record type code or other identifier that allows Delphix to identify records that qualify as this record type.
+- Record Type ID — (optional) For body records, specify the value of the record type code or another identifier that allows Delphix to identify records that qualify as this record type.

 - Position # — (optional) Specify the field number (for delimited files) or the character position number (for fixed files) of the beginning of the Record Type Identifier within the data record.